ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 ### Definition Example: Observable by Dictionary Attribute
 Defining an observable by dictionary attribute is also done in a metaschema `dictionary.json` file.
 The definition is done by adding an `observable` field to an attribute definition.

-Definitions done this way limit the creation of observables instances of this specific attribute, regardless of where it is used.
+Definitions done this way limit the creation of observable instances of this specific attribute, regardless of where it is used.

 Example in a `dictionary.json` file:
 ```jsonc